 One of the ways lung cancer can spread is through the lymph system.
 Lymph vessels are like veins, but they carry lymph instead of blood.
 Lymph is a clear fluid that contains tissue waste products and cells that fight infection.

 Lung cancer cells can enter lymph vessels and begin to grow in lymph nodes (small collections of immune cells) around the bronchi and in the area between the lungs.
 Once lung cancer cells have reached the lymph nodes, they are more likely to have spread to other organs of the body.
 The stage (extent) of the cancer and decisions about treatment are based in part on whether or not the cancer has spread to the nearby lymph nodes.
-This is covered in the section “Staging for non-small cell lung cancer.”
+This is covered in “Staging for non-small cell lung cancer.”

 Types of lung cancer